Friday, July 4, 2008

 I was alone.

+This fact seemed to put a Scarlet Letter on my forehead.
 The concierge inquired, "By yourself, Señor? " After a long conversation in broken Spanish, I finally convinced him that I was who I said I was.
 The the 1600 square foot, two master suite, two Jacuzzi, three TV's, wet bar, soaking pool on an eight-by-thirty foot balcony overlooking the lagoon was for me and JUST me.
 He kept on looking over my shoulder to see if a band of gypsy musicians was lurking around the corner to secretly join me.
 It was very bitter-sweet.

 Finally I was shown to my room.
 I had the strong urge to leave at once - to not deal with this nagging sensation that I was the undeserving pillager of someone else's kingdom.
 I stocked the fridge, grabbed my gear, and headed for the beach.
 Everything was postcard perfect with the exception of one main building that was a pile of rubble and broken glass that lay in silent testimony to the fury of the storm that ripped through this paradise four months previously.